Keeping Your Distance is Hard: or equals and

-For the more general case where $S \ne D$, the same construction works as any vertex inserted through the path gadget is unplayable as long as one of the two sets equals $\{1,2,\dots,m\}$ by \cref{lem:gadget}.
-The conclusion follows as in the case $S=D$ since the only relevant distances for play are the maximal distances.
-Any play restriction on $G'$ that would arise from a distance $i<m$ in either $D$ or $S$ would be on one of the forbidden vertices, which are already unplayable. \end{proof}
+For the more general case where $S \ne D$, the same construction works as any vertex inserted through the path gadget is unplayable as long as one of the two sets equals $\{1,2,\dots,r\}$ by \cref{lem:gadget}.
+The conclusion follows as in the case $S=D$ since the only relevant distances for play are the maximal distances. \end{proof}

-The final cases to be considered are those where the maximal unplayable distance for the same player is larger than the largest unplayable distance for the opposite player.